Daniel-Mietchen/datascience/data-archaeology.md

 # Missing pieces

-I remember from the time of my PhD a story that some broken [phonograph records](https://en.wikipedia.org/wiki/Phonograph_record) were read by way of laser technology.
+I remember from the time of my PhD a story that some physically broken [phonograph records](https://en.wikipedia.org/wiki/Phonograph_record) were read by way of scanning them with laser technology and then reassembling them virtually.
 Don't have further details at hand, though.

 # See also